oberonpr/Fdora37-Tweaks-Treaks/README.md

-# Personal recollection of Fedora 37 Tricks & Tweaks that I found useful.
+Personal recollection of Fedora 37 Tricks & Tweaks that I found helpful.